 3. Show metrics: Quantifiable results make your story compelling.
 Highlight KPIs like ROI, engagement rates, or conversion rates.

-2. How do you measure the success of a marketing campaign?
+2. How do you measure the success of a Marketing campaign?

 Why They Ask: Marketing is results-driven and employers want to know if you understand how to analyse performance and adjust strategies based on data.